OSA Treasurer's Award

 Presented to an OSA staff member who makes significant contributions to organizational excellence, promotes and enacts innovative solutions, or exemplifies inspirational leadership.

 The nominator must be a current OSA member or staff member.
 OSA Executive Staff may not submit nominations.

-A candidate must have two or more years of employment with OSA to be nominated.
+1. A nominee must have two or more years of employment with OSA to be nominated.
 Full and part-time staff are eligible.

 Nomination Categories categories

 Candidates may be nominated in one of three categories, which best define their most significant contribution.
 The award selection committee will review the nomination with an emphasis on the selected category.